Want my quick answer? BackupBuddy is the best WordPress backup plugin out there.

-This hypothetical example might be a bit on the extreme side, but it’s not completely implausible.
-Things happen.
+That’s why you need a good WordPress backup plugin.
 Your website could become the victim of user errors, vicious attacks, or malware.

-In the event of an issue like this, regardless of the scale, you need to make sure you get your site back up and running as soon as possible.
-Failure to do so will crush your SEO ranking, and damage your relationship with customers and website visitors.
+When that happens, expect a hit to your SEO ranking, and damage your relationship with customers and website visitors.
 On top of rebuilding your website, you’ll also need to run campaigns to improve your online reputation.

 So what’s the best WordPress backup plugin?